swimmingly/yodrew.github.io/_pages/paper.md

-### health proposal live {#health-proposal-live}
+### health proposal live

 2009/10

-I'm now promoting my [health proposal](#darkness-conjecture/proposals/health-proposal), starting on facebook.
+I'm now promoting my [health proposal](/darkness-conjecture/proposals/health-proposal), starting on facebook.
 Though published, I was still editing it and working out some logistics.
 There is a lot more to do, but the basics are in place now.

-### new pages - poems, ashers {#new-pages-poems-ashers}
+### new pages - poems, ashers

 2009/10

-I have made two new pages of some older writings: my [poems](#other-writings/poems) from 1992 to the present and a short memoir, [The Ashers, a River, and I](#other-writings/ashers) of a canoe trip I took as a boy with the Boy Scouts, my Scoutmaster, Jack Asher, and his wife, LaVerne, which I wrote for their 50th Wedding Anniversary.
+I have made two new pages of some older writings: my [poems](/other-writings/poems) from 1992 to the present and a short memoir, [The Ashers, a River, and I](/other-writings/ashers) of a canoe trip I took as a boy with the Boy Scouts, my Scoutmaster, Jack Asher, and his wife, LaVerne, which I wrote for their 50th Wedding Anniversary.

-### natural hygiene 2.0 {#natural-hygiene-2.0}
+### natural hygiene 2.0

 2009/10